Berry Frozen Yogurt

-We've used blueberries, strawberries, and a little honey for sweetness, but you can personalise this basic froyo recipe with your favourite berries and toppings.
+We've used blueberries, strawberries, and a little honey for sweetness, but you can personalize this basic froyo recipe with your favorite berries and toppings.

 - 1 Tablespoon honey, optional

 - Place all ingredients into the Vitamix container in the order listed and secure lid.

 - Start the blender on its lowest speed, then quickly increase to its highest speed, using the tamper to press ingredients toward the blades.